 In every instance over these years NARA has collaborated with agencies with much larger research budgets in funding research projects.
 NARA has often contributed “pennies on the dollar” to such projects.

 Since joining the Flickr Commons, several users have wowed us with their insightful comments and tags on our photos.
 After highlighting the work of TVL1970 a few months ago, we’ve interviewed another avid Flickr contributor.
 Penny Richards of Redondo Beach, CA, better known to Flickr users as Pennylrichardsca, has contributed tags, comments, and even shared […]

-Posted by Mary (admin) on May 11, 2010, under Databases, Miscellaneous, Online Research, Open Government, Photographs, Social Media (Web 2.0), Tech Tuesdays.
+Posted by Mary (admin) on March 31, 2011, under Miscellaneous, Online Research, Photographs, Social Media (Web 2.0).

 Subscribe to Email Updates

 You can also subscribe to the RSS feed.